near/docs/docs/2.develop/contracts/crosscontract.md

 ## Snippet: Querying Information

-Querying information from another deployed contract is a common scenario.
-Here we showcase a cross-contract call that retrieves the greeting message from our [Hello NEAR](../quickstart/hello-near.md) example.
+While making your contract it is very likely that you will want to query information from another deployed one.
+Bellow you can see a basic example in which we query the greeting message from our [Hello NEAR](../quickstart/hello-near.md) example.

 <CodeTabs>
   <Language value="🦀 - Rust" language="rust">